nikunjlad/nikunjlad.github.io/about/index.md

 My work is mostly related to understanding images and videos and trying to find the underlying relationships.
 Having said that, I have worked on various Machine Learning projects as well giving me a good foundation for the same.
-While, I started off with image classification tasks, I have lately worked on captioning images with text, generating images given a text and also real-time object tracking using OpenCV while undertaking an advanced Special Topics in AI course by [Dr. Subrata Das](https://www.linkedin.com/in/subrata-das-1293354/).
+While, I started off with image classification tasks, I have lately worked on captioning images with text, generating images given a text and also real-time object tracking using OpenCV while undertaking an advanced <b>Special Topics in AI</b> course by [Dr. Subrata Das](https://www.linkedin.com/in/subrata-das-1293354/).
 A few months ago, I interned in a startup and worked on problems related to Pose Estimation, Dense Correspondence Estimation and annotation techniques for a medical application.

 I was really fascinated by how our applications can be scaled and parallelized using state-of-the-art computational techniques.